Sherman Quick Links

 Knowing that school supplies can often cost $100 or more, Sherman Elementary has instituted a program that simplifies and economizes this age old tradition.
-We are asking that families pay a flat fee - $25.00 per child.
+We are asking that families pay a flat donation of $25.00 per child.
 The only extra money we'll ask for will be to cover field trip expenses.
 Your child will still need to bring their own backpack and a labeled water bottle.

 Supplies will depend on individual classroom teacher needs.
 They may include:

 - Glue, rulers, protractors

 The $25.00 fee can now be paid online through www.myschoolbucks.com.
 You can also pay by check, credit card or exact cash in the office starting in late-August 2022.

 If families are able to donate a little extra, that will help out other families who might not be able to afford the fee.